thudfactor/elfinjohn/content/blog/2001/little-synth/index.md

 title: Say “hello” to my little synth
 date: 2020-01-04T17:32:35-04:00
 description: Although not particularly versatile as an instrument, the Korg Monotron Delay can make some fun, irritating noises.
-resources:
-  - name: cover
+cover:
   src: delay.jpg
-    params:
   alt: The Korg Monotron Delay, a small box with five tiny knobs and a waveform switch
   caption: Don’t be fooled by the keyboard; you are never going to get a precise note out of this thing.
 twitter:
   card: "summary_large_image"
   site: "@thudfactor"